 Life Now Mindful Art

-The Mindful Art program provides a basic understanding of mindfulness concepts, delivered through simple art classes.
+The Mindful Art program provides a basic understanding of mindfulness concepts, delivered through simple art courses.
 By focusing on the creative process rather than the final product, participants are encouraged to be more present and increase their self-awareness.

 What are the benefits?